Skip to main content

 Below are specific behaviors our community members are expected to uphold.

 • Practice our values in your work and with our college community.
-They are: curiosity, collaboration, innovation, integrity and justice.
+They are: curiosity, collaboration, innovation, integrity and respect.

 • Voice concerns, engage in problem solving, or ideate solutions.
 When challenges get in the way of the college achieving its cultural and strategic goals, be part of a collaborative effort to overcome them.